brandonzorn/link-shorteners/README.md

 ## 👥 Credits & Attribution

-This library represents a collaborative community effort and relies on the following open-source resources:
+This library relies on the following open-source resources:

 1. **Data Source:** The domain blocklist text file is directly sourced from the [PeterDaveHello/url-shorteners](https://github.com/PeterDaveHello/url-shorteners).